-Randall Jackson is a partner in the Litigation Department and the White-Collar Defense and Compliance, Investigations & Enforcement Practice Groups.
+Randall Jackson is a partner in the Litigation Department and Co-Chair of the White-Collar Defense Practice Group.
 Randall focuses on government and internal investigations, white collar criminal defense, complex civil litigation and regulatory compliance.
 A former Assistant U.S. Attorney for the Southern District of New York, Randall is recognized as one of the leading trial lawyers to come out of government service in recent years.

 Randall has spearheaded hearings and trials in a number of complex criminal and civil matters.
 In 2019, Randall co-led the successful defense of shipbuilding executive Jean Boustani, securing a complete acquittal on all counts after a two-month long jury trial in the Eastern District of New York.
 The U.S. Department of Justice alleged Mr. Boustani orchestrated a $2 billion securities fraud scheme involving Mozambican state-backed loans.
 After approximately four hours of deliberation, the jury returned a complete defense verdict.
 In 2016, Randall led a trial team representing HSBC in Manhattan federal court against a former executive who sued the bank alleging retaliation in connection with reports of alleged sexual harassment and other alleged misconduct.
 After less than two hours of deliberation, the jury returned a verdict of no liability on all counts, completely in favor of HSBC.